Temiar people

-The Temiar are a Senoic group indigenous to the Malay peninsula and one of the largest of the eighteen Orang Asli groups of Malaysia.
-They reside mainly within Perak, Pahang and Kelantan states.
-The total ethnic population is estimated at around 40,000 to 120,000, most of which live on the fringes of the rainforest, while a small number have been urbanised.
+The Temiar are a Senoic group indigenous to the Malay Peninsula and one of the largest of the eighteen Orang Asli groups of Malaysia.
+They reside mainly in Perak, Pahang and Kelantan.
+Their total population is estimated at around 40,000 to 120,000, most of which live on the fringes of the rainforest, while a small number have been urbanised.

-Temiar are traditionally animists, giving great significance to nature, dreams and spiritual healing.
-The ceremonial Sewang dance is also performed by the Temiar people as part of their folk beliefs.
+Temiar are traditionally animists.
+The ceremonial Sewang dance is performed by the Temiar people as part of their folk beliefs.